locuslab/cfd-gcn/README.md

 }
 ```

 The easiest way to run the experiments is to use the Dockerfile contained in this repository.
-Instructions for running straight from source will be added soon.
+To run straight from source, you can follow the procedures performed in the Dockerfile, though compatibility between dependencies might be harder to achieve.

 ## Dockerfile